 Let us focus on the meaning of life and values instead of addiction or violence

-They also concentrate almost exclusively on their "own" symptom, e.g. addiction or crime, instead of positive alternatives such as finding meaning and value orientation.
-In this respect, friction surfaces can be considerably reduced and thus employees and resources can be used more effectively when cooperation, coordination and holistic prevention are improved.
+They also concentrate almost only on their “own” symptom, e.g. addiction or crime, instead of positive alternatives such as finding meaning and value orientation.
+In this respect, friction surfaces can be reduced and thus employees and resources can be used more when cooperation, coordination and holistic prevention are improved.

 What does this mean in concrete terms?

-2. Specific prevention, e.g. drug prevention and specific working groups, can be completely dispensed with.
+2. Specific prevention, e.g. drug prevention and specific working groups, can be dispensed with.

-3. The specificity of individual prevention strategies is incorporated by institutions and working groups into a holistic approach to health promotion and prevention in accordance with the World Health Organisation (WHO).
+3. The specificity of individual prevention strategies is incorporated by institutions and working groups into a holistic approach to health promotion and prevention under the World Health Organisation (WHO).
 Its aim is to create healthy living environments, develop personal skills and network activities.